guillainbisimwa/Splasheroo-doc/source/includes/main.md

 ## Assign a Booking to a Rider

-> Assign n a Booking to a Rider,
+> Assign a Booking to a Rider,

 ```javascript
 import axios from "axios";